ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 The distributed bus signals can be programmed to be available as hardware outputs on the event receiver.

+Typical uses for the distributed bus are distributing hardware clock signals (that are slower that the event clock) or distributing status signals to a large number of receivers.

 (timestamp-support)=
 ### Timestamping support